|

 Posters, signs, banners, and other similar displays, including sign-boards (self-standing A-frames) and literature may be posted and/or displayed on UCLA Property only as provided below:

-v.
-Individuals and groups may place posters, signs, banners, or other similar displays (includingsign boards and directional event signs), or literature advertising an Organized/Major Event or Official University Function only in locations authorized by the appropriate campus venue and/or the UCLA Events Office.
-See UCLA Policy 860: Organized Events or UCLA Policy 862: Major Events.
-All items must also be promptly removed following the event.

 vi.
-Registered Campus Organizations (RCOs) and Authorized Student Governments may havesignboards (self-standing A-frames) on UCLA Property not related to an Organized/Major Event as long as doing so complies with UCLA Procedure XXX: Signboards on UCLA Property (Add Updated Link).
+Individuals and groups may place posters, signs, banners, or other similar displays (including sign boards and directional event signs), or literature advertising an Organized/Major Event or Official University Function only in locations authorized by the appropriate campus venue and/or the UCLA Events Office.
+See UCLA Policy 860 or UCLA Policy 862.
+All items must also be removed promptly following the event.

 vii.
+Registered Campus Organizations (RCOs) and Authorized Student Governments may have signboards (self-standing A-frames) on UCLA Property not related to an Organized/Major Event as long as doing so complies with UCLA Procedure on Signboards on UCLA Property.

-University Units and Faculty Club must obtain approval from UCLA Events Office to havesignboards (self-standing A-frames) on UCLA Property not related to an Organized/Major Event.
+viii.
+University Units and University Club must obtain form and location approval from UCLA Events Office to have signboards (self-standing A-frames) on UCLA Property not related to an Organized/Major Event.

-x.
-In accordance with ASUCLA banner guidelines, RCOs, Authorized Student Governments,and University Units may request to reserve the following banner locations through ASUCLA Events Services
+xi.
+In accordance with ASUCLA banner guidelines, RCOs, Authorized Student Governments, and University Units may request to reserve the following banner locations through ASUCLA Events Services:

 a. the banner space that spans between the UCLA Store and the Student Activity Center at the beginning of East Bruin Walk, and